Do you want to go Hiking but don’t know where to start?

 3. Determine your starting level

 If you are a complete newbie, sending yourself out on an eight hour hike through the unmapped wilderness is highly not recommended.
-Start slow, and pick places you’re familiar with that will allow you to stop when necessary and get back to your car or home quickly.
+Start slow to develop your skills and pick places you’re familiar with that will allow you to stop when necessary and get back to your car or home quickly.

 4. Pick your hiking location

-If you don’t have a place in mind, hop on Google to find the closest national park, or ask your friends/co-workers if they know of any good spots.
+If you don’t have a place in mind, search this site or hop on Google to find the closest national park, ask your friends/co-workers if they know of any good spots too.
 Do some research as you’d be surprised how many places are out there ready for you to explore!